kaittli/DH110-22F/assignment02/README.md

 ## Reflection
 Overall, this usability testing went smoothly, but improvements could definitely be made.
 The main issue that happened is that my wifi cut out right before we got to the task section, so I had to pause the recording and then restart it.
 I could improve this by just finding better wifi connection for next time as UCLA wifi has not been the most reliable these past weeks.
 Also, the user was a little bit hasty with doing some of the tasks and did not complete them at times, but I did not want to intervene and make her uncomfortable or possibly ask leading questions to influence her actions in any way.
 I think that next time I need to find a better balance for when I should be speaking up.
 I guess it was from the pressure of being recorded, as perhaps the user did not want to mess up on camera, but she was also not as exploratory as I expected.
 For example, the three tasks involved finding some piece of information/section, and I think for at least one of them I should have framed the task as "search for this" rather than "find this" as I expected the faulty search bar to be brought to light but because the user did not attempt to use it, it is not reflected in the video.

 I did my best to remain neutral throughout the video, but because I am also inexperienced as a moderator, I realize now I should have probably guided the user a little more throughout the process.
 Now that I have some experience as a moderator, I know next time to be more thorough with the preparation process.
 I do think this testing was valuable also in the sense that I gained insight into how a typical user would interact with the site as well as how a user and moderator testing session is coordinated.
+The testing also confirmed some of the issues that I had also found with the OceanCare site as the user did not seem impressed by the organization of the site and also struggled with completing task three.